mfractor/mfractor.github.io/docs/xamarin-forms/tools-in-depth/analysers.md

 **Available Fixes**

  * **Replace with correct attached property name**: Replaces an incorrect attached property with an auto-corrected value.

+### Duplicate AutomationIds
+Inspects a Xaml document for duplicate AutomationId's

 ### Duplicate Code Behind Field Declarations
 Checks that the value assigned to an x:Name attribute for a Xaml element is unique within the scope of the document.